POPWorldMedia/POPForums/docs/starthere.md

 For the bleeding edge, latest build from master, the CI build packages can be obtained by a MyGet feed:
 * https://www.myget.org/F/popforums/api/v3/index.json (Nuget for the backend)
-* https://www.myget.org/feed/popforums/package/npm/@popworldmedia/popforums (npm for the front end)

 ## Installation

 * Download the latest source code from GitHub, or use the production packages as described above.
 Build it.
-* The project files require an up-to-date version of Visual Studio 2019 or later.
+* The project files require an up-to-date version of Visual Studio 2022 or later.
 It also appears to build in Visual Studio for Mac and Jetbrains' Rider.
 * This project is built on ASP.NET v6.
-Make sure you have the required SDK installed (v6.0.100).
+Make sure you have the required SDK installed (v6.0.400).
 * The `PopForums.Web` project is the template to use to include the forum in your app.
-It references `PopForums.Mvc`, which contains all of the web app-specific code. `PopForums.Sql` concerns itself only with data, while `PopForums` works entirely with business logic and defines interfaces used in the upstream projects. `PopForums.AzureKit` contains a number of items to facilitate using various Azure services. `PopForums.ElasticKit` contains an ElasticSearch implementation.
+It references `PopForums.Mvc`, which contains all of the web app-specific code, including script and CSS. `PopForums.Sql` concerns itself only with data, while `PopForums` works entirely with business logic and defines interfaces used in the upstream projects. `PopForums.AzureKit` contains a number of items to facilitate using various Azure services. `PopForums.ElasticKit` contains an ElasticSearch implementation.
 * The `main` branch is using Azure Functions by default to run background processes.
-A recent build of Visual Studio 2022 probably has all of the SDK's and storage emulators in place to host these.
+A recent build of Visual Studio 2022 probably has all of the SDK's and storage emulation is required, so run the [Azurite](https://github.com/azure/azurite) container in Docker (works on Windows and Mac).
 If not, you can run the background things in-process by uncommenting `services.AddPopForumsBackgroundServices()` in `Program.cs` and commenting out or removing `services.AddPopForumsAzureFunctionsAndQueues()`.
-(You may need to run the Azure Storage emulator manually to get functions running on Windows, or [Azurite](https://github.com/azure/azurite) on Mac.)
+This causes all of the background things to run in the context of the web app itself.
 * `appsettings.json`, in the root of the web project, is the basic configuration file for POP Forums.
 It works like any other config file in ASP.NET Core, so when you're running in Azure, you can use the colon notation in the App Service application settings to set these values (i.e., `PopForums:Cache:Seconds` as the key).

 > If you run the app in a Linux App Service or container, your settings notation should replace `:` with a double underscore, `__`.
 So the above would be `PopForums__Cache__Seconds`.